Vietnamese shrimp sells like hot cakes in US in H1 | Business | Vietnam+ (VietnamPlus)

 Vietnamese shrimp sells like hot cakes in US in H1

-Vietnam exported 323.3 million USD worth of shrimp to the US in the first half of this year, up 29 percent year-on-year, statistics show.
+Vietnam exported over 323 million USD worth of shrimp to the US in the first half of this year, up 29 percent year-on-year.

 The US was the only market where Vietnam experienced positive growth in shrimp export during the period under review.